Aryetis/Obenkyobo/DevReadme.md

 Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies` (if you're trying to compile Obenkyobo)

-For Obenkyobo to work you'll also have to get and compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> if you wish to debug any QPA specific stuff (don't forget to `git submodule init && git submodule update` for both koboplatformplugin itself AND fbink).
-And don't forget to set the symbolink link at Libs/qt5-kobo-platform-plugin to point towards it (both release and bug version).
+For Obenkyobo to work you'll also have to get and compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> if you wish to debug any QPA specific stuff (don't forget to `git submodule update --init --recursive`).
+And don't forget to set the Obenkyobo's symbolink link at `Libs/qt5-kobo-platform-plugin` to point towards it (both release and bug version).

-You'll probably run along some troubles, so to save you some time here's the tldr version from my <a href="https://discord.com/channels/793941135419506728/796445063127236648/897503681275129876">discord discussion with devs who actually know their stuff</a>

-To compile the problematic brotli library, tldr switch to the 3.0.0 branch by :
+~~To compile the problematic brotli library, tldr switch to the 3.0.0 branch by :~~
-1. comment previous and following libs related content and prevent any git checkout/clean from install_libs.sh
+1. ~~comment previous and following libs related content and prevent any git checkout/clean from install_libs.sh~~
-2. git checkout 3.0.0 in brotly's folder : 'kobo-qt-setup-scripts/libs/brotli/'
+2. ~~git checkout 3.0.0 in brotly's folder : 'kobo-qt-setup-scripts/libs/brotli/'~~
-3. run install_libs.sh script again
+3. ~~run install_libs.sh script again~~
-4. comment brotli's section, restore git checkout stuff,  rerun install_libs.sh and move on
+4. ~~comment brotli's section, restore git checkout stuff,  rerun install_libs.sh and move on~~

 fix for libfreetype with harfbuzz not compiling due to pthreads issues, run the following commands (will very probably break at some point in the future) :
 ```